castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 is more efficient than fetching the data a piece at a time and doing the work in Perl.
 DBIx::Class allows you to use Perl data structures and methods to describe the intended query, and then optimises the result into SQL.
-The main method we will need is `search`, with various conditions and attributes.
+The main method we will be using is `search`, with various conditions and attributes.

-## Recap, simple search queries
+## Introduction to search conditions and attributes

 In Chapter 4 we searched for a set of users with rude or unwanted words as their realnames, in order to remove them from the